mgansler/react-css-grid-virtualized/README.md

 })
 ```
 The reducer (`function reduceGridState`) calculates how many items fit in one row of the grid (and how many rows the grid needs to fit *all* items).
-It than determines what items are currently visible depending on the scroll position and returns the new state.
+It then determines what items are currently visible depending on the scroll position and returns the new state.
 The update of the state triggers a new render.

 #### [`useEffect`](https://reactjs.org/docs/hooks-reference.html#useffect)